mql21/DDDMakerBundleExample/README.md

 Normally when you work with Hexagonal Architechture or other clean architechtures, specially if working under a DDD approach, there's little room for "creativity".
-Because all of the layers are well defined, often times you find yourself copy-pasting classes (i.e. commands, queries, event subscribers, value objects...) from one context to another just as a skeleton for the new class.
+Because all of the layers are well defined, often times you find yourself copy-pasting classes (i.e. commands, queries, event subscribers, value objects...) from one context to another just to have a skeleton for the new class.

 So, what if this copy-paste work could be automated?
 With DDDMakerBundle, you'll be able to create DDD elements from your console, just like Symfony does through the [Maker Bundle](https://symfony.com/doc/current/bundles/SymfonyMakerBundle/index.html).